Black-Owned Vegan & Vegan-Friendly Restaurants in Seattle

 Coffee Shops

-Espresso and Cafe.
+• The Station Coffee Shop – Beacon Hill, Columbia City.
+Espresso and cafe.
 Featured in my guide to Beacon Hill.

-Juices, Smoothies and Cafe Eats.
+Juices, smoothies, vegan breakfast burrito, and pastries.
 Featured in my guide to Smoothies & Juice Bars

 Vegan-Friendly Markets